g-g-sakura/NotesOfCertifiedPPs/JISEC-C0858.md

 ## Obvious typographical errors have been overlooked.
 ### Note to Table 6-1, FIA_SOS.2.2
-We can find `Per-massage secret` within Note to Table 6-1 and FIA_SOS.2.2.
+We can find two occurrences of `Per-massage secret` within Note to Table 6-1 and FIA_SOS.2.2.

 &#x1f486; &#x1f92b;
 These are pure typographical errors.